 It is very important to choose the right platform based on the client’s requirements.
 React Native and Ionic both are Hybrid Mobile app platforms.
 Most of the time users feel both the platforms are the same but it is not right.

 React Native vs Ionic

 Here, are some points that help you to find out the difference between React Native and Ionic:

 – TECH STACK

 React Native follows Native behavior.
-With the help of the Native UI component, React Native users gets a Native experience.
+With the help of the Native UI component, users get a Native experience.
 While Ionic offers its own SDK libraries.
-There are many inbuilt components of Ionic which helps to make the development work easy & fast.
-Nowadays, Ionic has a huge market and competing well with React Native.
+There are many inbuilt components of Ionic that help to make the development work easy & fast.
+Nowadays, Ionic has a huge market and competes well with React Native.
 It is at the topmost position for the Hybrid Mobile App development preferences.

-React Native is a stable Hybrid framework and considered as the best option for Large Scale Mobile Applications as it provides great performance and responsiveness features.
-While in the case of Ionic, it is a good option for Native Browser Apps.
-It completes modern needs and applicable for all Software archetypes.
-There comes a performance issue in case Native code is involved so to get access to Native Codes need to download plug-in.
+React Native is a stable Hybrid framework and is considered as the best option for Large Scale Mobile Applications as it provides great performance and responsiveness features.
+In the case of Ionic, it is a good option for Native Browser Apps.
+It completes modern needs and is applicable to all Software archetypes.
+There comes a performance issue in case Native code is involved so to get access to Native Codes need to download the plug-in.

-React Native and Ionic both the cross platforms support Android and iOS devices.
-But in the case of Ionic, it also supports UWP i.e. UNIVERSAL WINDOW PLATFORM, which you can consider advantage of the Ionic framework.
+React Native and Ionic both the cross-platforms support Android and iOS devices.
+But in the case of Ionic, it also supports UWP i.e. UNIVERSAL WINDOW PLATFORM, which you can consider an advantage of the Ionic framework.

 – COMMUNITIES & PLUGINS